mokarramis/Forum/README.md

 # Forum

-A simple forum project with laravel passport and some crud operations using Restfull Api in laravel
+A simple forum project with laravel passport and some crud operations using Rest Apis in laravel